 Appropriate support is important for sleeping on your back and/or stomach because you want to be sure your spine stays in proper alignment.
 To do that, you’ll need proper support under your hips and trunk area.

-GhostBed also happens to be a good pick for side and combo sleepers, as well.
+GhostBed also happens to be a good pick for side sleepers, as well.
 Because it comes in at a medium on the firmness scale and has that nice latex foam layer on the top, it provides enough pressure relief for folks who sleep on their side.

 When you sleep on your side, you need the mattress to give a little in order to accommodate your arm, shoulder, and hip.
-Without the pressure relief, you run the risk of waking up with “pins and needles” or worse, aches and pains.
+Without the pressure relief, you run the risk of waking up with “pins and needles” or, worse, aches and pains.

 For combo sleepers, we say the GhostBed is a decent option because it’s suitable for back, stomach, and side sleepers.
 However, we will note that the bed’s slow responsiveness can make switching positions a little more work than you might like.